Character Sets

 Encodes a string into application/x-www-form-urlencoded syntax

-using the form_urlencoded::byte_serialize
+using the form_urlencoded::byte_serialize and subsequently

-.
+decodes it with form_urlencoded::parse.
 Both functions return iterators

-that collect into a String
+that collect into a String.

 use url::form_urlencoded::{byte_serialize, parse};